Self-Driving-Car-NDegree-M-Russo/CarND-P2-Traffic-Sign-Classifier/writeup.md

 |Dropout    | 50 %  | 100 |
 |Dense    | Depth 43  | 43 (Final classifier) |

+Furtermore:

+* All the activation functions are RELUs.
+* I used an Adam optimizer, with a contnt learning rate of 0.001.
+I have experimenting trying to manipulate this, and even implementing an exponential decay (some of the [references](https://papers.nips.cc/paper/7003-the-marginal-value-of-adaptive-gradient-methods-in-machine-learning.pdf) I found while researching seemed to suggest an influence of that on the Adam algorythm also).
+I could actually find some benefit in that in some of the architecture I have tried, but ultimately it didn't seem to affect the final design, so I left it constant.

+Given its "density", the model was trained on an AWS GPU instance, leading to a final accuracy of, in a time

 I used the pandas library to calculate summary statistics of the traffic signs data set: